MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Setting up default company tax schedules

-Once you’ve set up your tax schedules, you should assign default tax schedules to your company using the Company Setup window.
+Once you've set up your tax schedules, you should assign default tax schedules to your company using the Company Setup window.

-See *Chapter 21, “Tax overview,”* for information about how default tax schedules are used.
+See *Chapter 21, "Tax overview,"* for information about how default tax schedules are used.

 **To set up default company tax schedules:**